 Mobility – Strength – Skill

 To maximize your potential, capacity and efficiency for the Box Jump Over variations you must master its specific mobility, strength and skill demands.
-Renowned Functional Fitness Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
+Renowned CrossFit Coach, Ben Bergeron, calls mobility, strength and skill the three-headed monster.
 Let’s take on the monster one “head” at a time.

 There are two key positions with high mobility requirements in the dumbbell snatch: